 Loans are considered in default and repayable if the home is sold, transferred, foreclosed upon, or ceases to be the recipient's primary residence.

-Application will be available online and at the Housing and Supportive Services Department located at 621 W. Jefferson Street, Brooksville, FL 34601.
+Application can be accessed online (link above) and at the Housing and Supportive Services Department located at 621 W. Jefferson Street, Brooksville, FL 34601

 Homeowners that do not exceed the income limits, the home must be the primary residence and homesteaded, property taxes and mortgage must be current.